viresh-ratnakar/exolve/README.md

   exolve-question: Your name
 ```
 In this example, there are three questions.
 An answer has also been provided for
 the second question.
-The part following the last closing parenthesis (")") (if
+The part following the enum ("(3, 4)"), if there is an
-there is one) is treated as the answer.
-The answer is not shown in the displayed
+enum, is treated as the answer (see the exolve-across/across-down section for
+details on enums).
+The answer is not shown in the displayed question.
+When the
-question.
-When the solver clicks "Reveal all", answers to all questions for
+solver clicks "Reveal all", answers to all questions for which answers have
-which answers have been provided do get revealed.
+been provided do get revealed.

 If the setter has created an exolve-submit section (see below), then answers to
 each exolve-question are also sent to the submit URL (see below for details).